MicrosoftDocs/PowerShell-Docs/reference/7.0/Microsoft.PowerShell.Core/About/about_Telemetry.md

 - A randomly generated GUID representing the session instance

 Startup telemetry data is only collected when starting the `pwsh` executable.
-This information isn't sent if PowerShell is embedded in some other host application.
+This information isn't sent if the PowerShell engine is embedded in some other host application.

 > [!NOTE]